 - Columbia Southern University (Orange Beach)

 - Selma University

-According to Pay Scale, the following five schools of higher learning offer the best value for out-of-state tuition payers (Note: in the context of this list, the best value means the best return on investment, in terms of employment prospects and other criteria, for educational dollars spent):
+According to Pay Scale, the following five schools of higher learning offer the best value for students who pay out-of-state tuition (Note: in the context of this list, the best value means the best return on investment, in terms of employment prospects and other criteria, for educational dollars spent):